 If you study snails, you’ve got to be patient.
 But two UCMP graduate students, Jann Vendetti and Scott Fay, used time-lapse photography to kick slow snails into high gear.
 They discovered some surprising behavior in snails living today—and in snails that lived millions of years in the past.
 The video features snails of two species: Kelletia kelletii, and Busycotypus canaliculatus (also known as Busycon canaliculatum).
 This group of animals is so numerous and diverse—in lifestyle, natural … [Read more...] about Paleo Video: Snail shell mystery

 It is with great sadness that I report the passing of Dawn E. Peterson, who succumbed to brain cancer on June 29 at the age of 61.
-She was truly an extraordinary one-of-a-kind character - a bipolar, transgender, self-taught ostracodologist!
-As a young man at the University of Minnesota, Don's mental disability surfaced and abruptly ended his first semester.
-The disorder led him to spiral downward into the darkest realms of life before settling down as a sculptor and marrying.
-His stepdaughter's … [Read more...] about A tribute to Dawn E. Peterson
+They were truly an extraordinary one-of-a-kind character - a bipolar, transgender, self-taught ostracodologist!
+As a young person at the University of Minnesota, Don's mental disability surfaced and abruptly ended their first semester.
+The disorder led them to spiral downward into the darkest realms of life before settling down as a sculptor and marrying.
+Their … [Read more...] about A tribute to Dawn E. Peterson

 Ask most anyone what butterflies use their wings for or what fish do with their fins and you will undoubtedly hear an answer like, "Wings are used for flying and fins are used for swimming!"
 Some body parts just seem so well-adapted to perform certain functions; this is why there is a paradigm in biology that "specialized" body parts correspond to specific ways in which animals go about their daily business.
 In other words, specialization in morphology corresponds to specialization in ecology. … [Read more...] about Even a mantis shrimp is what it eats